 This was a statement uttered by a person I considered a friend when he suddenly stormed out of the bar we visited weekly for over one year.
 We had discussed geopolitics, freedom, relationships, cars, and the future of humanity many times before.
-But this time, the topic of freedom hit too hard, I suppose.
+But this time, I suppose the topic of freedom hit too hard.

 Indeed, freedom cannot exist without paradoxical rules.
 Rules are needed to prevent the vile maxims of personal freedom from harming the trust in collective freedom.
-Meaning that the pursuit of one person’s freedom cannot damage the trust others also expect from freedom—a rather simple concept.
+Pursuing one person’s freedom cannot damage the trust others expect from freedom—a relatively simple concept.

 Paradox of Freedom

-So, when this “friend” asked, do you mean that we must restrict American freedom?
-Yes, was my answer, referring to the above explanation.
-But you will gain new freedom to serve humanity in any way you can, I uttered on the heels of his departure.
+So, when this “friend” asked, do you mean we must restrict American freedom?
+Yes, that was my answer, referring to the above explanation.
+But you will gain new freedom to serve humanity however you can, I uttered at his abrupt departure.

-This stunning walkout revealed how numb and dumb the dialectic around improving human efficacy has become.
+This stunning walkout revealed how numb and dumb the debate around improving human efficacy has become.
 In the freest country in the world, we no longer tolerate those who challenge America’s excellence.
-A bad strategy for a country supposedly riding in front of the peloton of humanitarian excellence bound to catch the strong winds of nature’s entropy first.
+It is a bad strategy for a country supposedly riding in front of the peloton of humanitarian excellence bound to catch the strong winds of nature’s entropy first.

 We cannot renew and inspire a country —never mind the world— with people incapable or unwanting to challenge foregone conclusions, disproven make-believe, and spread indefensible claims.
 In the words of the late Christopher Hitchens, extraordinary claims require extraordinary evidence.
 And the burden of proof of humanitarian excellence lies with a currently sorely missing theory.

-Human intelligence is ideally suited to explore the infinitely expanding truth nature reveals to us, allowing us to adapt to new normalizations we derive from said truths continually.
+Human intelligence is ideally suited to explore the infinitely expanding truth nature reveals to us, allowing us to continually adapt to new normalizations we derive from said truths.
 We must challenge our beliefs constantly to improve human adaptability to nature’s irreversible entropy.

-Panem et circenses is the current state of our democracy, where, in the words of Isaac Asimov, “your ignorance is as good as my knowledge”.
-Danger is lurking large when a democratic vote from someone who has only been taught what to think is now as valuable as the vote from a person who took the time and effort to learn how to think.
+Panem et circenses is the current state of our democracy, where, in the words of Isaac Asimov, “Your ignorance is as good as my knowledge.”
+The danger is lurking large when a democratic vote from someone who has only been taught what to think is now as valuable as a person who took the time and effort to learn how to think.

-I have little in common with people who walk out on learning how to think and expect others to adopt what to think.
-Discovery and reason must defeat belief in order for societies to renew themselves.
-A hard pill to swallow for people stuck on frozen beliefs.
+I have little in common with people who walk out on learning how to think and expect others to adopt what they believe.
+Discovery and reason must defeat belief for societies to renew themselves—a hard pill to swallow for people stuck on frozen beliefs.